Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 For your attention: because of the fact that it does not contain any aspirin, the liquid extract is the preferred form over the tablet.
 Children under the age of four should not be given the tablet form as supplements.

-The antiviral herb Echinacea and the bactericidal herb goldenseal in combination formula are excellent supplements during the recovery stage.
-This combination formula fights infection off and helps to boost the immune system aiding in the recovery of the patient from the disease.
 During the first week of infection, children can be given a single dose, three times every day.
 It is important to have a break during this regimentation and so during the second week, discontinue the use of the formula, to be resumed during the third week.
 This is done because the herbs may lose their effectiveness if used on a continuous basis over a prolonged period of time.

 The treatment of mononucleosis can also be carried out by supplementation with garlic, this herb possesses potent antiviral properties.
 For the first two to three weeks, children can be given a single capsule, two times a day, as a helpful supplement.